It is important to provide easy access to healthier food and drink options in schools and early childhood services.

-School canteens and other food services are an essential part of the education environment and play an important role in communicating healthy eating messages to young children, students, staff, and the wider community.
+School canteens and food services play an important role in communicating healthy eating messages.
 Foods eaten during a child’s early years and at school contribute significantly to a child’s daily nutrient intake and also have a considerable influence on the development of their lifelong eating habits, growth patterns and energy levels.

 Healthy Eating Advisory Service